How To Split Pairs In Blackjack

 Always Split Aces

 An ace is the only card in the deck with two different values due to the unique flexibility of being counted as 1 or 11 points.
 Since cards with a value of 10 are more in the deck, splitting a pair of aces gives you two chances to hit 21.
 If you choose not to split your ace, the house edge increases, and you’re likely to lose the hand because drawing a ten will bring the value of your hand to 12, as both aces will be counted as one each.
+Additionally, we advise you to consider blackjack insurance in this scenario, especially if the live dealer shows an ace.

 Always Split a Pair of 8s

 Splitting when you get a pair of eights is simply the logical thing to do, as not splitting leaves you with a risky hand worth 16 points.
 With this total card value, there isn’t much you can do to keep yourself from going bust.
 If, for any reason, you still decide to hit and take a third card, the risk of your blackjack hand going over 21 is very high.
+You can enhance your approach by using strategies like the Martingale system to manage your betting strategy effectively

 We know by now that splitting can help lower the house edge in the game of blackjack, and many players would always take that route to improve their gameplay.
 Nevertheless, some instances require you to do the opposite, especially when given blackjack cards with values of 2 through 7.
 Here are some of the cards you should never split in blackjack: